 Download and install iMazing on your Mac or PC computer

-To supervise iPhone, iPad or iPod touch, the device must be connected via USB.
+To supervise iPhone, iPad or iPod touch with iMazing, the device must be connected via USB, and run at least iOS 10.

 iMazing will display an informative screen about supervision.
 Click Next and you'll be taken to the supervision options screen: